-This site is intended for US healthcare professionals to access current scientific information about Janssen products.
+This information is intended for US healthcare professionals to access current scientific information about Janssen products.
 It is prepared by Janssen Medical Information and is not intended for promotional purposes, nor to provide medical advice.

 - SPRAVATO should be administered in conjunction with an oral antidepressant in adults with treatment-resistant depression (TRD).
 Under the direct supervision of a healthcare provider, SPRAVATO is self-administered twice a week during weeks 1-4 in the induction phase, followed by maintenance treatment once weekly during weeks 5-8, and then every 2 weeks or once weekly from week 9 forward.
 Evidence of therapeutic benefit should be evaluated at the end of the induction phase to determine need for continued treatment.
 Dosing frequency should be individualized to the least frequent dosing to maintain remission/response.1, 2

 - In a long-term, event-driven, randomized withdrawal study (SUSTAIN-1), median exposure to SPRAVATO during the maintenance phase was 17.7 weeks among stable remitters and 19.4 weeks among stable responders.3

 - In an ongoing, open-label, long-term, extension study evaluating the safety (primary) and efficacy (secondary) of SPRAVATO (SUSTAIN-3), the median exposure to SPRAVATO was 31.7 months (35.8 months including exposure in the preceding parent study), while 35 patients were on SPRAVATO for ≥48 months.4

 - Clinical practice guidelines for major depressive disorder (MDD) recommend continued treatment with an antidepressant after an initial response.